erakan/bisiiyap/README.md

 ## License

-This project is licensed under the GNU General Public License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License - see the LICENSE file for details

 ---